7th Street Peninsula Study

 ABOUT THE STUDY

-The City of Wilmington, Delaware Department of Transportation, and WILMAPCO have begun a Master Plan for the East 7th Street Peninsula located in Wilmington, Delaware.
+The City of Wilmington, Delaware Department of Transportation, and WILMAPCO have completed a study for the East 7th Street Peninsula located in Wilmington, Delaware.
 The East 7th Street peninsula is located at the confluence of the Brandywine Creek and the Christina River.
 The sole vehicular and bicycle/pedestrian access points are via Swedes Landing Road.
 The limited access has impacted economic growth for the peninsula and private investment.
 The roadways are also subject to flooding during storm events, which compromises the limited access even further.

-The goal of this project is to prepare a master plan which identifies and prioritizes the implementation of necessary roadway and utility improvements.
-The plan will evaluate and recommend land use and development potential that will attract suitable public/private investment opportunities to facilitate future economic development on the East 7th Street Peninsula.
-The study also seek to evaluate existing land use and public open space and make recommendations for appropriate waterfront mixed use development opportunities, maximize potential public/private investment; and promote overall economic development of the site.
+The goal of this project was to identify and prioritize the implementation of necessary roadway and utility improvements.
+The study evaluated and recommended land use and development to attract suitable public/private investment opportunities and facilitate future economic development on the East 7th Street Peninsula.
+The study evaluated existing land use and public open space and makes recommendations for appropriate waterfront mixed use development opportunities, maximize potential public/private investment; and promote overall economic development of the site.

 - June 26, 2018 – Community Workshop materials